ImJustLes/Lesedi-s-GitHub-Portfolio/README.md

 * Visual Studio 2022 Community Edition
 * Visual Studio Code

 So far, I have only done school related projects but I do plan on adding and/or doing projects outside of college for myself.
-I do have one in mind.